 - There is not a single treatment plan that can be applied to all individuals.

 Differences in how an intervention is conducted, and each person's family and work background must be addressed.
 In addition, the drug of choice, such as the difference in cocaine, heroin, or prescription drug addiction, etc. will all require a different treatment modality.

 - When a drug rehab program is needed, addiction treatment must be available.

 When a person is ready to enter the treatment center, they should be admitted as soon as possible.
 It is not uncommon for the person in need of treatment to readily change their mind.

 - The treatment plan must be continuously monitored and modified as required to meet the individual's needs.

-Different modalities are used during drug treatment according to the resident's needs.
+Different modalities are used according to the resident's needs.
 These include the use of short-term medications, family or vocational counseling or other instruction or medical services.

 - Each individual has multiple needs.